ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

   submitter_ids: list[str]  # all users allowed to submit the dataset
 ```

-To populate this collections, the Work Package Service listens to events from the file submission service (submission store).
+To populate this collections, the Work Package Service listens to events published by another service (to be clarified).

 ## Human Resource/Time Estimation: